dhirajsb/karaf4-sti/README.md

 The `MAVEN_ARGS` environment variable can be set to change the behaviour.
 By default `MAVEN_ARGS` is set to:

-  package karaf:assembly karaf:archive -DskipTests -e
+  install karaf:assembly karaf:archive -DskipTests -e

 You can override the `MAVEN_ARGS` like in the example below we tell maven to just build the project with groupId "some.groupId" and artifactId "some.artifactId" and all its module dependencies.